 Highlighting your value to the company shows that you not only recognize your worth as a professional but that you are also able to bring something to the table that other candidates may not.
 Keep in mind that a job is able to provide you with many benefits, but employees, especially those with additional certifications, can also provide their employers with benefits.
 Certification also ensures that you are actively participating in continuing education opportunities on a regular basis.
 This is a great bargaining tool in any job interview.

 When applying for a particular position, determine what extra value your certification could bring to that organization and be prepared to discuss it.
-For example, a future employer will be able to market themselves as a provider employing certified professionals, or they may wish to include the logo of NCHEC on their website to increase their value and trustworthiness among patients and consumers.
+For example, a future employer will be able to market themselves as employing certified professionals, or they may wish to include the CHES logo on their website to increase their value and trustworthiness among patients and consumers.

 3. Tell Your History